ChrisColahan/HTMLProcessor/README.md

 If you compile and run it without any changes, it starts a small server to serve webpages.
 At its current state, the server only serves the index.html from the pages directory, no matter what page you requested.

 ##### Editing/creating HTML files
 Variables are in the form `{variablename}`.
 The variable will be replaced with a value if it matches any variables passed in when the page is processed.
 You can also include other files using relative paths such as `{content.html}`, `{path/to/my/file.txt}`, or `{../myFile.html}`.

-Note that only .html files will processed for variables.
+Note that only .html files will have their variables processed.
 Other file types will be statically included without any further proceesing.

 Note 2: there is currently no protection against circular references between html files.
 Circular references will cause an infinite loop and eventually the program to crash.